GoGetCorp/GoGetGoTask/README.md

 ```

 # Potential issues
-1. Your program might exit prematurely :)
+1. Your program might exit prematurely :) (you will have to do somerhing about this)
 2. Your program might have a deadlock (Readup on Channels!)

 # Bonus